wirawan0/wpylib/README.md

 ## Author

-Wirawan Purwanto <wirawan0 at gmail.com> .
+Wirawan Purwanto, `wirawan0 at gmail.com` .

 This library was a byproduct of my research activity at the College of William and Mary,